 The vets were wonderful – they were so shocked that our little street urchin Pie had survived that they treated her for free.
 It is wonderful to see such genuine compassion and dedication and now they are our vets for life!

 A few months later we have a naughty, mischievous and very cute new member in the family.
-She has even stolen the heart of my cat-hating partner and the rest of his family and spends most of the time wrestling with her my little pony fluffy toy and viciously attacking shoes or flat on her back on my lap.
+She has even stolen the heart of my cat-hating housemate and spends most of the time wrestling with her my little pony fluffy toy and viciously attacking shoes or flat on her back on my lap.

 Pie is the second animal we rescued, the first was a dog I found half dead outside Matunga Road station.
 As I sat with his head in my lap, waiting for the animal ambulance to come and take him to the animal hospital in Dadar I had some varied reactions from the public.
 Many stopped to ask me what on earth I was doing and when I explained ‘animal rescue’ many commended me, but more than half thought it was hilarious and some even tutted and gave me disgusted looks.
 The heroes of the hour were some school kids who helped guide the ambulance men who couldn’t understand my accent and terrible Hindi.

 I named the dog Matunga after the station and paid for his treatment and went back to visit him and take him for walks with my family.
-Sadly my partner was a little more realistic about adoption (we both work full time and live on the 8th floor) and I vowed to find him a home.
+I vowed to find him a home.
 I was then struck down with fever and illness (so much for karma!) and missed the call from the hospital saying he was fit and they were releasing him back in the same spot I found him.
 He’s still there outside the station – I see him often and always bring him food and water, always getting the same bemused looks from passers by.
 Sometimes he follows me to the train and it breaks my heart.
 Now his fur has grown back and he is fussy about what brand of biscuits he eats so I guess he is not doing too bad.

 Pie is soon to get neutered – she had her first heat and spent the nights howling out the window ‘come and get me boys!’
 During this episode new neighbours moved into the flat next door.
 They left the very same night claiming the house was haunted!
 I did wonder if it was Pie’s cries for a mate that they mistook for a ghoul!